This article focuses primarily on downloads. For streaming-related information, click here.

 You get paid 80%: $0.55

-This applies to streams as well however, streaming rates are NOT fixed rates or fixed by partners.
-Streaming sites keep a percentage and then the same math is applied to the royalty reports when they provide us the streaming reports.
-In the end you keep the largest portion of your earnings and we collect the smallest fee.
+This also applies to streams; however, streaming rates are not fixed rates or fixed by partners.
+Streaming sites keep a percentage, and then the same math is used for the royalty reports when they provide us with the streaming reports.
+In the end, you keep the largest portion of your earnings and we collect the smallest fee.
 More information on Streaming payouts here.